 The children were motivated, no matter what the task, so enthused they continued to campaign at home and brought their independent work in to show their teachers.
 They felt empowered and showed an increasing amount of empathy towards the plight of others.

-Staff have more autonomy for the curriculum with an emphasis on the arts more that there used to be within the school.
-With the palm oil project the pupils engaged with a worldwide issue and were able to emphasise and change their way of thinking as well as their parents at times.
-They became very passionate about the topic and who and what it effects.
+Staff have more autonomy for the curriculum with an emphasis on the arts more than there used to be within the school.
+With the palm oil project, the pupils engaged with a worldwide issue and were able to emphasise and change their way of thinking as well as their parents at times.
+They became very passionate about the topic and who and what it affects.

 The whole project has had a significant impact on the whole school community and we are now hoping to build further on the successes and apply them to other projects.

 One of our project schools who was had Ofsted in February had the following section included in their report:

 “New approaches to teaching writing are reaping rewards.
 Teachers now make writing more exciting for pupils.
 Recently, pupils engaged in an initiative with Chester Zoo.
 Linked to the project, pupils have written interesting factual texts on the impact of the production of palm oil on animal habitats in the Amazon and the migration of displaced farmers.
 Such initiatives are securing pupils’ engagement and improving their grammar, punctuation and spelling.”